MohsinKhan88/enterprise-ai-operations-assistant/README.md

 - Amazon Bedrock Knowledge Bases
 - Amazon Nova Lite
 - Amazon Titan Embeddings
-- Semantic search
+- Semantic document retrieval
 - Retrieval-Augmented Generation (RAG)
-- Source citations
+- Responses with references to enterprise source documents
 - Enterprise operational documentation

 The project demonstrates how enterprise knowledge can be transformed into an AI-powered operational assistant using managed AWS services.